-The Hazard Mitigation Grant Program (HMGP) through the Federal Emergency Management Agency (FEMA) provides funding to state, local, tribal and territorial governments so they can develop hazard mitigation plans and rebuild in a way that reduces, or mitigates, future disaster losses in their communities.
-Following federally declared disasters, FEMA awards HMGP funding to affected states on a sliding scale based on the percentage of funds spent on Public and Individual Assistance for the disaster.
+The HMGP through the Federal Emergency Management Agency (FEMA) provides funding to state, local, tribal and territorial governments so they can develop hazard mitigation plans and rebuild in a way that reduces, or mitigates, future disaster losses in their communities.
+Following federally declared disasters, FEMA awards HMGP funding to affected states on a sliding scale based on the percentage of funds spent on public and individual assistance for the disaster.
 In Texas, funds are administered by the Texas Division of Emergency Management (TDEM) and awarded to eligible agencies through evaluation of competitive applications.
 State, local, territorial, and tribal agencies may receive funding under this program to implement mitigation strategies, construct mitigation measures, and to develop a hazard mitigation plan.
 In order for a mitigation project to receive HMGP funding, it must be included in an applicant's adopted hazard mitigation plan.

-The Hazard Mitigation Grant Program provides assistance in the form of grants administered through TDEM.
+The HMGP provides assistance in the form of grants administered through TDEM.

 HMGP emphasizes long-term efforts to reduce risk and the potential impact of future disasters.
-HMGP assists communities in rebuilding in a better, stronger, and safer way in order to become more resilient overall.
-The grant program can fund a wide variety of mitigation projects.
+HMGP assists communities in rebuilding in a better, stronger, and safer way in order to become mor e resilient overall.
+The grant program can fund a wide variety of mitigation projects:

+- Planning and Development - Developing and adopting or updating hazard mitigation plans. - Acquisition of hazard prone homes and businesses to restore open space in floodplains. - Post-disaster code enforcement.

+Flood Protection

-- Planning and Development - Developing and adopting or updating hazard mitigation plans; - Acquisition of hazard prone homes and businesses to restore open space in floodplains; - Post-disaster code enforcement - Flood Protection - Protecting homes and businesses with permanent barriers to prevent floodwater from entering (levees, floodwalls, and flood-proofing); - Elevating structures above known flood levels to prevent and reduce losses (elevation); - Reconstructing a damaged dwelling on an elevated foundation to prevent and reduce future flood losses; and - Drainage improvement projects to reduce flooding (flood risk reduction projects).
+- Protecting homes and businesses with permanent barriers to prevent floodwater from entering, using levees, floodwalls, and flood-proofing. - Elevating structures above known flood levels to prevent and reduce losses, i.e., elevation. - Reconstructing a damaged dwelling on an elevated foundation to prevent and reduce future flood losses. - o Drainage improvement projects to reduce flooding, i.e., flood risk reduction projects.